sami-ka/scorepyo/README.md

 <br /> -->
 <br />

-**Scorepyo** is a python package for creating risk-score type models for binary classification, based on data.
+**Scorepyo** is a python package for binarizing features, and creating risk-score type models for binary classification, based on data.
 The created models can be used like other ML models, with fit and predict methods.
 <br /> <br />

 ### *Example on Scikit-learn breast cancer dataset*